-Financial liabilities of the Trust comprise subscriptions received in advance, performance fee payable, administration fee payable and other payables.
+Financial liabilities of the Trust comprise administration fee payable, amount due to brokers and other payables.
 These payables have no contractual terms but are typically settled within 30 days.
 Net assets attributable to participating unitholders are redeemable monthly, subject to restrictions on redemption outlined in Note 9 and in the Trust's offering memorandum.